-The University of South Carolina School of Music is sad to share the news that Dr. William J. Moody, Distinguished Professor of Music Emeritus at the University of South Carolina, passed away yesterday, April, 3, 2018.
+The University of South Carolina School of Music is sad to share the news that Dr. William J. Moody, Distinguished Professor of Music Emeritus at the University of South Carolina, passed away on April, 3, 2018.

 Following a national search, Dr. Moody became head of the USC Department of Music (now the School of Music) in 1973.
 During Moody's tenure (1973–1990), music-major enrollment rose to more than 400, the number of full-time music faculty nearly doubled to 39, the first doctoral students were accepted into the program, and the school became a major center for music study in the Southeast.